nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 ### iOS real devices

-Similar to running tests on real Android devices, you can also run your Nightwatch tests on real iOS devices.
+Similar to running tests on real Android devices,you can also run your Nightwatch tests on real iOS devices.

 #### Step 1